Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - thanks to Mikhail for helping his father;
 - for doing legs workout today;
 - for trying hard to be better.
+==February 22nd, 2024==
+Today was a bit strange day.
+I did ok in the first half of the day.